urbantrout/docs/en/sections-and-entries.md

 * Choose the entry’s Expiration Date (optional)
 * Choose whether the entry is enabled or not
 * Save changes to the entry
-* Save a new draft of the entry (Craft Client or Craft Pro required)
+* Save a new draft of the entry
-* Publish a draft (Craft Client or Craft Pro required)
+* Publish a draft
-* View past versions of the entry (Craft Client or Craft Pro required)
+* View past versions of the entry

 If you leave the Post Date blank, Craft will automatically set it the first time an entry is saved as enabled.